Intermediate: Spirals with the Finch

 Use Scratch or Snap! to draw spirals with the Finch during Hour of Code

-For this activity, your students can program the Finch with either Scratch or Snap! using either laptops or Chromebooks.
-Snap! and Scratch are similar drag-and-drop programming languages, and students do not need any prior programming experience.
+For this activity, your students can program the Finch with Snap! using either laptops or Chromebooks.
+Snap! is a drag-and-drop programming languages, and students do not need any prior programming experience.
 To install and start using Snap! on a laptop or Chromebook, check out this tutorial.
-For Scratch, please see this tutorial.

 Moving the Finch

 Use the USB cord to connect the Finch to the computer.
 In order for the Finch to run a program, this cord must always be attached to the robot and to the computer.

 Start by opening the snap-legacy.birdbraintechnologies.com.
 It should show that your Finch is connected.
 Select Snap!
 Level 4.

 The Finch has two motors, one for each wheel.
 The Move Finch block starts these motors.
 The block requires two numbers.
 These numbers represent the speeds of the left and right motors.
 Each number can be any whole number from -100 to 100.
 This block makes the Finch start moving.
 Another Move Finch block is needed to stop it.
 To stop the Finch, use a Move Finch block with both motor speeds equal to 0.
 You can also use the Stop Finch block.

 Try out the program below.
 It should move the Finch forward for three seconds.
 Then try several motor speeds between 0 and 100 in the first Move Finch block (keep the speeds of the left and right motors the same).
 What does it mean for the speed to be negative?
 Try several motor speeds between 0 and -100 (keep the speeds of the left and right motors the same).